wnchan/tp/docs/UserGuide.md

 * * Message: `Opened confirmation window.
 Please ensure you use the exit command when exiting StudentConnect for successful reset.`

 #### Expected Output(Success):
-* GUI: All students' details are removed from the student list.
+* GUI: All students' details are removed from the student list.<br>
   ![result for 'clear' pop-up](images/clearPopUp.png)
   ![result for 'clear' GUI](images/clearUI.png)